Omar al-Bayoumi: Follow-up investigations and new evidence

 In March 2022, the FBI declassified a 510-page report about 9/11 that it produced in 2017.
 The report found that "there is a 50/50 chance [al-Bayoumi] had advanced knowledge the 9/11 attacks were to occur" from the two hijackers Hazmi and Midhar for whom he had arranged housing in San Diego.
 In response, 9/11 Commission chairman and former New Jersey New Jersey governor Tom Kean said in 2022 that "If that's true I'd be upset by it", adding "The FBI said it wasn't withholding anything and we believed them."

 Evidence collected in 2001 by British authorities, which came from al-Bayoumi's home in Birmingham, England, was made public in August of 2024, in connection with a lawsuit that has been brought against the Saudi kingdom's government by some of the surviving families of the 9/11 attacks.
-The evidence includes a video taken by al-Bayoumi of the U.S. Capitol Building, which shows where security guards are located.
+The evidence includes a video taken by al-Bayoumi of the U.S. Capitol Building, which shows where security guards are located, and a document featuring an airplane sketch and an equation.
+The sketch was stashed away for more than a decade in a box labeled with Bayoumi's name until 2012, and was saved before it was to be destroyed.
 According to The New York Times, "None of the new evidence from Mr. al-Bayoumi's home conclusively proves that the Saudi government enabled the attacks, but it adds to a growing circumstantial case."
+Jeffrey Breinholt, former deputy director of counter-terrorism at the Department of Justice who oversaw terrorism prosecutions after 9/11, told the BBC: "We've convicted people for less."

 On 28 August 2025, a US federal judge rejected Saudi Arabia’s attempt to dismiss a lawsuit by the families of 9/11 victims.